-10. The measures at issue are motivated by political considerations for preserving the United States' edge in technology sectors, and constitute discriminatory and disguised trade restrictions.
-The measures at issue include but are not limited to:

-11. The Export Control Reform Act of 2018 (50 U.S. Code Sections 4801 - 4852);

-12. The Export Administration Regulations (15 CFR Parts 730 - 774), including but not limited to the following provisions:
+- 11. As noted, the measures at issue are motivated by political and economic considerations for preserving the United States' "leadership" in technology sectors, and constitute discriminatory and disguised trade restrictions.
+The measures at issue include but are not limited to: - 12.
+The Export Control Reform Act of 2018 (50 U.S. Code Sections 4801 4852), including but not limited to Section 4811 ("Statement of policy"); - 13.
+The Export Administration Regulations (15 CFR Parts 730 774), including but not limited to the following provisions: